 I won my appeal.
 What happens next?

-People who have won, have been waiting up to 5 weeks and have not been paid.
+This question is for people who have won, have been waiting up to 5 weeks, and have not been paid.
 According to an appeals rep and a couple EDD supervisors - this is what they expect to happen

 Appeals office will send the decision back to EDD